-The naloxone is included in Suboxone as an extra a safeguard intended to keep people from abusing Suboxone, and only becomes active if the drug is crushed and abused in some way.
+Naloxone is included in Suboxone as an extra safeguard intended to keep people from abusing Suboxone, and only becomes active if the drug is crushed and abused in some way.
 Naloxone is also commonly used as a standalone medication to reverse life-threatening effects, such as profound respiratory depression, in those individuals who have overdosed on opioids.

 Suboxone is designed to be an opioid replacement drug to help those who have opioid use disorders endure the withdrawal process with minimal discomfort.
 Because Suboxone contains an opioid, it can also be used to control pain.
 Buprenorphine controls opioid withdrawal symptoms and can be effective in relieving mild to moderate pain.

 Buprenorphine does induce some mild euphoric effects but also has a ceiling effect in place.
 This means that any attempt to use other opioids while taking buprenorphine or taking excessive amounts of buprenorphine to increase feelings of euphoria will not result in a significant high.
 Because Suboxone is a long-acting medication, it only needs to be taken once per day in most cases.